IcarusWebservices/Icarus-Styleguide/php/README.md

     ```php
     $my_string = "My string";
     ```
-- `strings` that include HTML should also use single quotes (").
+- `strings` that include HTML should also use double quotes (").
 Strings within the HTML (for example the HTML element attributes) should use escaped double quotes.
     ```php
     $my_html = "<a href=\"my-website.com\">My website</a>";
     ```